clearlinux/clear-linux-documentation/source/mixer.rst

          $ git add .
          $ git commit -s -m 'Update bundles for mix'

    Why do this?
-With git history, mixes are easy to revert to or refer to in the future if something were to go wrong with a new mix.
-If you're just testing this out, or really do not want to mess with git, you can ignore committing for now.
-The next feature will be to implement an interactive way to modify/add/delete bundles, so much of this work can be abstracted out and git work will be more automated.
+With Git history, mixes are easy to revert to or refer to in the future if something were to go wrong with a new mix.
+If you're just testing this out, or if you really do not want to mess with Git, you can ignore committing for now.
+The next feature will be to implement an interactive way to modify/add/delete bundles, so much of this work can be abstracted out so Git work will be more automated.

    To add your own bundle, create a bundle definition file in ``bundles/`` and refer to :file:`os-core-update` for formatting, but be sure that